BattletechModders/RogueTech/CustomAmmoCategories/README.txt

       "Damage": 5
     }
   },
   "TagAoEDamageMult": {      - AoE modifiers by unit's tags.
-Tags watching lists: for mechs: MechTags, ChassisTags; for vehicles: VehicleTags; for turrets: TurretTags
+Tags watching lists: for mechs: MechTags and ChassisTags; for vehicles: VehicleTags; for turrets: TurretTags
+							   Note: all unit types also use EncounterTags.
+This tags listed at contract definitions.
-    "aoe_increased_minor": {
+							   Also alternate representation switching can alter unit EncounterTags "aoe_increased_minor": {
       "Range": 1.2,
       "Damage": 1.2